sgl-project/sglang/README.md

 ### Common Notes
 - [FlashInfer](https://github.com/flashinfer-ai/flashinfer) is currently one of the dependencies that must be installed for SGLang.
-If you are using NVIDIA GPU devices below sm80, such as T4, you can't use SGLang for the time being.
-We expect to resolve this issue soon, so please stay tuned.
-If you encounter any FlashInfer-related issues on sm80+ devices (e.g., A100, L40S, H100), consider using Triton's kernel by `--disable-flashinfer --disable-flashinfer-sampling` and raise a issue.
+It only supports sm75 and above.
+If you encounter any FlashInfer-related issues on sm75+ devices (e.g., T4, A10, A100, L4, L40S, H100), consider using Triton's kernel by `--disable-flashinfer --disable-flashinfer-sampling` and raise an issue.
 - If you only need to use the OpenAI backend, you can avoid installing other dependencies by using `pip install "sglang[openai]"`.

 ## Backend: SGLang Runtime (SRT)